One of the key air quality objectives in the State highway environmental plan is:

 Below you'll find additional links, documents and presentations relevant to the monitoring network.

-Please note, the method for calculating annual and seasonal averages has been modified from that used previously.
-Sites must now have:
+Please note, the method for calculating annual and seasonal averages is as follows:

 For further information contact firstname.lastname@example.org.